Preparing to Get Down & Dirty – Straight From the Fans Themselves!

 Looking to train a little harder?

-Follow this 10 week training program for the Merrell Down & Dirty Obstacle Race presented by Subaru 6 mile course.
+Follow this 10 week training program for the Down & Dirty Obstacle Race presented by Keyes Automotive Group 6 mile course.
 Pick the beginner, intermediate or advanced level for a catered program.

 Interested in more training options?